TheOdinProject/curriculum/web_development_101/project_pairing.md

 Now you know what pair programming is and how to set up your computer for it.
 Hopefully you've found yourself someone to pair with because we are about to build something that will be much easier with two heads.

-*If you are unable to find someone to pair with, or don't wish to pair program, don't worry.
-Just make sure you are comfortable with the concepts in the last two lessons, mark this complete, and go on to the next section.*
+**Note:** If you are unable to find someone to pair with, or don't wish to pair program, don't worry.
+Just make sure you are comfortable with the concepts in the last two lessons, mark this complete, and go on to the next section.

 ### <a id="before-starting"></a>Before Starting